twbs/bootstrap/site/content/docs/5.3/components/collapse.md

 If your control element is targeting a single collapsible element – i.e. the `data-bs-target` attribute is pointing to an `id` selector – you should add the `aria-controls` attribute to the control element, containing the `id` of the collapsible element.
 Modern screen readers and similar assistive technologies make use of this attribute to provide users with additional shortcuts to navigate directly to the collapsible element itself.

-Note that Bootstrap's current implementation does not cover the various *optional* keyboard interactions described in the [ARIA Authoring Practices Guide accordion pattern](https://www.w3.org/WAI/ARIA/apg/patterns/accordion/) - you will need to include these yourself with custom JavaScript.
+Note that Bootstrap's current implementation does not cover the various _optional_ keyboard interactions described in the [ARIA Authoring Practices Guide accordion pattern](https://www.w3.org/WAI/ARIA/apg/patterns/accordion/){:target="\_blank"} - you will need to include these yourself with custom JavaScript.

 ## CSS